angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 ## <a name="objective-results">Objective results</a>

-The following workout is presented as evidence of performance changes during Year 2 of the Year of the Engine program.
+The following workouts are presented as evidence of performance changes during Year 2 of the Year of the Engine program.
 The results are mine alone (<i>n</i> = 1).